-Algebra Readiness Grades 9-12 | 1 elective credit
+Algebra Readiness II Grades 9-12 | 1 elective credit

-Prerequisite: Non ELL seniors must have taken Algebra 1 and passed the course, but still need to pass their Algebra 1 SOL to prepare English Language Learner (ELL) students with interrupted education to be successful in Algebra I. Students test into this course through a math assessment given at the Office of English Language Learner Services.
-This course is also open to Non ELL Seniors who have passed Algebra 1, Geometry and AFDA without successfully passing a math SOL.
+The instructional goal of this course is to prepare English Learner (EL) students with interrupted education to be successful in Algebra I. Students test into this course through a math assessment given at the Office of English Learner Services.